vsslctrl/vsslctrl/README.md

 * VSSL likes to cache old track metadata.
 For example when playing a URL after Spotify, often the device will respond with the previous (Spotify) tracks metadata
 * `stop()` is intended to disconnect the client and pause the stream.
 Doesnt always function this way, depending on stream source
 * Occasionally a zones might stop responding to certain commands, issuing the `reboot` command generally corrects
+* Airplay track position infomation is sometimes not sent.
+If you use Spotify connect then back to Airplay, then postion infomation is updated